 Leo Cullen offers apology to anyone offended by ‘throwaway remark’

-Leinster coach had suggested Glasgow Warriors had some Rangers fans in their ranks
+Leinster coach had suggested Glasgow Warriors had Rangers fans in their ranks

 Leinster head coach Leo Cullen talks to his Glasgow counterpart Dave Rennie at the Leinster Captain’s Run at Celtic Park ahead of Saturday’s Guinness Pro 14 final.
 Photograph: James Crombie/Inpho